How to help victims of the Florida building collapse: 5 things you can do for Surfside

-Yesterday a large portion of the 12-story Surfside condo in Miami collapsed for as of yet unconfirmed reasons.
+Yesterday a large portion of a 12-story Surfside condo near Miami collapsed for as of yet unconfirmed reasons.
 One person is confirmed to have died, with 10 reported to be injured and 102 other residents accounted for, according to The Washington Post.
 However, 99 residents are still unaccounted for and officials say they expect the death toll to rise.

 The collapse of the condo, called Champlain Towers South, is front-page news around the nation, with many wondering how they can help the victims.
-Below we’ve rounded up multiple options for those who want to help, including donations of money or items to those affected by the collapse.
+Below we’ve rounded up multiple options for those who want to help, including donating money or items to those affected by the collapse.

 - GoFundMe Campaigns: GoFundMe has set up a verified fundraisers page for the Surfside condo collapse.
 Currently, the page features three campaigns, but GoFundMe may add more as time goes on.